-The PWN of Decision is in SuccessEd and must be completed at the end of each ARD to summarize the changes from the previous ARD.
-The PWN of Decision must be completed to clarify changes to services, document concerns and outcomes, and give a brief review of the ARD decisions.
-The PWN of Decision is sent to parents along with the copy of the ARD, 5 school days in advance of implementation of the ARD committee decisions.
+The PWN of Decision is located in Success Ed and must be completed at the end of each ARD to summarize the changes from the previous ARD.
+This notice is to be sent to parents 5 school days in advance of implementation of the ARD committee decisions.